amazeeio/docs/automated_deployments.md

 ##### Task execution order

-This shows the order of a regular deployment.
+This shows the order of a regular production deployment.
 If on a cluster stack, these tasks are all executed simultaneously at the same time on all backends:

 1. The git repo inside `repo` is checked out to the desired git branch
 2. The whole folder `repo` is copied into the `releases` folder, with the folder name of the current time in UTC.